WakiMak/trentent.github.io-forked/_posts/2010-12-01-dataram-ramdisk-review.md

 <div style="text-align: left;">
-  I&#8217;ve purchased a product called Dataram RAMDISK and am going to do a quick review on it.
-It&#8217;s free for RAM Disk&#8217;s up to 4GB in size.
+  I've purchased a product called Dataram RAMDISK and am going to do a quick review on it.
+It's free for RAM Disk's up to 4GB in size.
 Beyond that size and you need to pay $9.99 for a license file that allows you to increase it to whatever amount of free RAM you have in your system up to a maximum of 64GB.
 My system is a P6T SE with 6 RAM slots, 3x2GB RAM and 3x1GB RAM sticks are installed, giving me 9GB in total.
-This configuration activates triple-channel mode, so I&#8217;m getting the full 192bit of available bandwidth from my memory.
+This configuration activates triple-channel mode, so I'm getting the full 192bit of available bandwidth from my memory.
 </div>

 <div>
 </div>

 <div>
   All of my RAM is DDR3 @ 1333MHz (PC3-10600), but Everest is reporting a speed of 800MHz.
 My theoretical MB/s speed should max out at 32000MB/s, but if Everest is only operating at 800MHz that means my theoretical maximum speed is 19200MB/s.
-I think the reason I did this is because my triple channel puked at the unmatched channels causing BSOD&#8217;s and non-boots, but I&#8217;ll investigate later as it&#8217;s a huge performance penalty.
-Everest confirms this is the measured speed I&#8217;m running at 19200MB/s
+I think the reason I did this is because my triple channel puked at the unmatched channels causing BSOD's and non-boots, but I'll investigate later as it's a huge performance penalty.
+Everest confirms this is the measured speed I'm running at 19200MB/s
 </div>

 <div>